coste-v/kubernetes_infra_tutorial/Part2.md

 Let's look on k9s our services :
 ![dummy-service](images/part2/dummy-service.png)

 We can see that the dummy-service has an external ip on localhost.
-Let's connect to http://localhost:8081/ to see some magic happen :
+Let's connect to http://localhost:8081/ to see some magic happening :

 ![dummy-service](images/part2/kubernetes-dummy-api.png)